hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/inspired_talks/649_08_saturday_june_29.md

 ourselves to them.

 The book is all in us.
 Fool, hearest not thou?
-In thine own heart day and night is singing that Eternal Music — *Sachchidânanda*, *soham*, *soham* — Existence-Knowledge-Bliss Absolute, I am He, I am He.
+In thine own heart day and night is singing that Eternal Music — *Sachchidānanda*, *soham*, *soham* — Existence-Knowledge-Bliss Absolute, I am He, I am He.

 The fountain of all knowledge is in every one of us, in the ant as in